xpsi-group/xpsi/docs/source/example_script.rst

           (see, e.g., :ref:`surfsystems`) to avoid hybrid parallelisation by libraries linked to NumPy and GSL, for instance.

-The script below is an example like that found in the `Model construction` page, but without being interleaved with verbose explanations.
+The script below is an example like that found on the `Model construction` page, but without being interleaved with verbose explanations.
 The model implemented here is more involved than shown on the `Model construction` page, and than those defined for the example parameter